Hands up who loves holidays?!

 What if we could feel that alive and awake to our experiences at home too?

 I ask ‘what if?’ because it’s a question I’m still living, one I don’t have the answer to yet.

 Within a few days of returning from holiday in Cornwall I can already feel my old habits closing in again and it’s so frustrating.
-Why is it that rather than watching the sunset (which is just as beautiful here as it was in Cornwall after all) I have instead been sat here watching Orange is the New Black for the past two hours?!
+Why is it that rather than watching the sunset (which is just as beautiful here as it was in Cornwall) I have instead been sat here watching Netflix for the past two hours?
 Old habits die hard I suppose…

 So this is a note to myself:

 You don’t have to wait until your next holiday to experience life’s pleasures.